mvolkmann/blog/src/swift.md

 ```

 If the last parameters to a function or method are functions,
-calls can be written using "trailing closures".
+they can be passed using using "trailing closures".
 Typically this is only done for the last argument.
 For example, these are equivalent: